Design Principles

 }]

-HTTP header value indicates your client application is willing to wait up to twenty seconds for a response.
+}The millisecondsToWait HTTP header value indicates your client application is willing to wait up to twenty seconds for a response.
 On receipt, the server validates the request.
-If parameters are missing or invalid, an ErrorResponse
+If parameters are missing or invalid, an ErrorResponse object is immediately returned.
+Otherwise, the request is queued for processing.
+Within the wait period, the server checks for completion.

-time, a response object is returned and the operation completed synchronously.
+If the submitOpenLoopAnonymous operation has completed before the expiration of the specified millisecondsToWait time, a response object is returned and the operation completed synchronously.

 {